Planck 2013 results. XXI. All-sky Compton parameter power spectrum and high-order statistics: Cosmological Interpretation

-The estimates of tSZ non-Gaussianity, e.g., unnormalized skewness and bispectrum, are very sensitive to $\sigma_8$.
-Using the models presented in Sect.~\ref{sec:theory} we can show that the unnormalized skewness of the tSZ fluctuation, $\left< T^{3}(\mathbf{n})\right>$ scales approximately as $\sigma_{8}^{10.7-11.1}$, whereas the amplitude of the bispectrum scales as $\sigma_8^\alpha$ with $\alpha=11$--$12$, as shown by \cite{Bhattacharya:2012p2458}.
+The estimates of tSZ non-Gaussianity, e.g., the unnormalized skewness and bispectrum, are very sensitive to $\sigma_8$.
+Using the models presented in Sect.~\ref{sec:theory} we can show that the unnormalized skewness of the tSZ fluctuation, $\langle T^{3}(\mathbf{n})\rangle$ scales approximately as $\sigma_{8}^{11}$, whereas the amplitude of the bispectrum scales as $\sigma_8^\alpha$ with $\alpha=11$--$12$, as shown by \cite{Bhattacharya:2012p2458}.
+We do not consider in the following the dependency of the bispectrum and the unnormalized skewness on other cosmological parameters, since all such dependencies are expected to be significantly lower than for $\sigma_{8}$ \citep{Bhattacharya:2012p2458}.

-We derive constraints on $\sigma_{8}$ by comparing the measured unnormalized skewness and bispectrum amplitudes to those obtained from simulations of the tSZ effect.
-This approach is strongly limited by systematic uncertainties and the details of the theoretical modelling \cite[see][for a review]{Hill:2013p2067}. \\
+We derive constraints on $\sigma_{8}$ by comparing the measured unnormalized skewness and bispectrum amplitudes with those obtained from simulations of the tSZ effect.
+This approach is strongly limited by systematic uncertainties and the details of the theoretical modelling \cite[see][]{Hill:2013p2067}.